browserengineering/book/book/embeds.md

 *Iframes added or removed by script*: the `innerHTML` API can cause iframes to be added or removed, but our browser doesn't load or unload them when this happens.
-Fix this: new Iframes should be loaded and old ones unloaded.
+Fix this: new iframes should be loaded and old ones unloaded.